CryptozombiesHQ/cryptozombie-lessons/3/04-forloops.md

 2. Declare a `for` loop that starts from `uint i = 1` and goes up through `i <= zombies.length`.
 This will iterate every zombie in our array.

-3. Make an `if` statement that checks if `zombieToOwner[i]` is equal to `_owner`.
+3. Inside the `for` loop, make an `if` statement that checks if `zombieToOwner[i]` is equal to `_owner`.
 This will compare the two addresses to see if we have a match.

 4. Inside the if statement, a) add the zombie's ID to our `result` array by setting `result[counter]` equal to `i`.
 And b) increment `counter` by 1 (see the `for` loop example above).

 That's it — then your function should return `result`, which we already have from the previous chapter.
+And this function will now return all the zombies owned by `_owner` without spending any gas.